AlexYaruki/sigar/README.md

-This repository contains independent fork of "hyperic/sigar" repository.

-SIGAR - System Information Gatherer And Reporter
+# SIGAR - System Information Gatherer And Reporter

 Library for getting information about hardware and operating system resources.

 Base library is written in C with bindings to Java, C# and Go

+This repository contains independent fork of official "hyperic/sigar" repository maintained by VMware.

 Current documentation and binaries for version 1.6.4 are at SourceForge: https://sourceforge.net/projects/sigar/

-Target support for 2.0.0:
+#### Target support for 2.0.0:
 * Architectures:
     * amd64 (x86-64)
     * ARMv7